-"In Malawi women provide 70% of farm labor, and men are involved in spraying chemicals.
+Also close to her heart is attention to the gender component of pest control.
+"In Malawi, women provide 70% of farm labor, and men are involved in spraying chemicals.
 This means that both men and women are vulnerable to ailments associated with the chemicals.
 Men from the direct contact and women as they store them in their living spaces or use the containers for household purposes," Trust underscores.

 AWARD is working to develop the capacity and increase African researchers' visibility and influence agricultural policies and priority settings best equipped to overcome obstacles to food security in the continent.
-The AWARD Fellowships61 have equipped 661 scientists with the confidence and ability to lead research teams, develop innovations and participate in crucial decision-making.
+The AWARD Fellowships61 have equipped 661scientists with the confidence and ability to lead research teams, develop innovations and participate in crucial decision-making. development interventions63.
+For Trust, the courses made a massive difference while writing her EU-winning proposal.
+She became more self-aware and improved her science writing skills.

 She also mentions that the leadership training has made communicating to farmers about natural products to manage pests easier.
-She believes the Fellowship will strengthen her research skills and provide networking opportunities to realize her dream."I want to become an expert in tropical insect science focusing on biological pest management and conservation of biodiversity in agricultural systems," she says.
+She believes the Fellowship will strengthen her research skills and provide networking opportunities to realize her dream.
+"I want to become an expert in tropical insect science focusing on biological pest management and conservation of biodiversity in agricultural systems," she says.